koamahuna/RMDS_Stock_Sentiment_Challenge/README.md

 The first block of code includes the packages necessary.
 Running the first cell will fulfill any requirements needed for our script.

 #A list of files included:
-I have included a python notebook compete with the code and analysis written by our team.
-Additionally, I have added the data file.
+We have included a python notebook compete with the code and analysis written by our team.
+Additionally, we have added the data file.
 It is in a zip folder to save space so you will unzip it and upload it into your preferred environment to run it.

 #Copyright and licensing: